Gaizka Garitano: Athletic Bilbao

-In summer 2017, Garitano was appointed head coach of Bilbao Athletic, replacing José Ángel Ziganda who had been promoted to manager of the first team.
+In summer 2017, Garitano was appointed head coach of Bilbao Athletic, replacing José Ángel Ziganda who had been promoted to the first team.
 He remained in that position until 4 December 2018, when it became his turn to be handed the senior role after Eduardo Berizzo, who had followed on from Ziganda's one-year stint, was also relieved of his duties after an even shorter spell.
+He was reunited with three of his trusted players from his Eibar spell: Dani García, Ander Capa and Yuri Berchiche.

 On 4 April 2019, Garitano agreed to an extension at the San Mamés Stadium to run until 30 June 2020.
-On 1 June of the following year, having led the side to their first Spanish Cup final since 2015, he further renewed his link.
+On 1 June of the following year, having led the side to their first major final since 2015 (however, the 2020 Copa del Rey final was delayed due to the COVID-19 pandemic), he further renewed his link.

-Garitano was fired on 3 January 2021, with the team in ninth.
+Garitano was fired on 3 January 2021, with the team in ninth place; he did not get to lead the team in the delayed cup final, which had been rescheduled for April of that year, and Marcelino García Toral immediately took over.

 Return to Eibar

-On 7 June 2021, Garitano returned to Eibar on a two-year deal with the option of a third.
-José Luis Mendilibar had stepped down following the side's relegation to division two.
+On 7 June 2021, Garitano returned to Eibar on a two-year deal with the option of a third; José Luis Mendilibar had stepped down following the side's relegation to division two.
+On 9 June 2023, after two consecutive eliminations in the promotion play-offs (both after the club missed out an automatic promotion spot in the last round of the regular season), he left by mutual consent.

+Almería

+On 8 October 2023, Garitano was appointed manager of Almería in the top tier, signing a contract until 2025.
+He was sacked the following 13 March, after failing to win any of the 19 league matches in charge.

+Cádiz

+On 8 December 2024, Garitano replaced Paco López at the helm of second-division Cádiz, on a deal until June 2026.